Lakshya7199/Web-Deployment/README.md

 # Web-Deployment
 Welcome to this repository!
-This project showcases a simple yet powerful full-stack web application that combines the elegance of an HTML frontend with the versatility of a Flask backend.
+This project showcases a simple yet powerful full-stack web application that combines the elegance of an HTML frontend with the versatility of a Flask backend.1

 Frontend Folder: